wasmCloud/wasmcloud-dev-site/content/app-dev/a2a/_index.en.md

 In the preceding sample, you saw that a variable called `data` was used to pass a payload to the actor.
 The "call actor" API is opaque--it does not know or care about the contents of the payload you're sending.
 The only requirement is that the actor on the other side of the conversation know how to interpret what you've sent.

-wasmCloud and waPC/widl already have conventions and tools for creating [actor interfaces](/app-dev/create-provider/cdd).
+wasmcloud and waPC/widl already have conventions and tools for creating [actor interfaces](/app-dev/create-provider/cdd).
 While the example code for actor interfaces shows them being used by actors and capability providers, you can also have multiple actors share an actor interface.
 Since `widl` is already used for generating polyglot, waPC-compatible serialization code, it's ideal for creating actor-to-actor contracts.

 [^1]: _Call aliases may not be introduced until version 0.15.1.
 Please check documentation before trying to use this feature_